2019–20 Scottish Premiership

 The 2019–20 Scottish Premiership (known as the Ladbrokes Premiership for sponsorship reasons) was the seventh season of the Scottish Premiership, the highest division of Scottish football.
 The fixtures were published on 21 June 2019 and the season began on 3 August 2019.
 Celtic were the defending champions.

 Twelve teams contested the league: Aberdeen, Celtic, Hamilton Academical, Heart of Midlothian, Hibernian, Kilmarnock, Livingston, Motherwell, Rangers, Ross County, St Johnstone and St Mirren.

 On 13 March 2020, the Scottish football season was suspended with immediate effect due to the COVID-19 pandemic.
 The Premiership was curtailed on 18 May 2020, with average points per game used to determine final league positions.
-As a result, Celtic were awarded a ninth consecutive title, whilst Hearts were relegated to the Championship, a decision which prompted the Edinburgh-based club to pursue legal action.
+As a result, Celtic were awarded a ninth consecutive title, whilst Hearts were controversially demoted to the Championship, a decision which prompted the Edinburgh-based club to pursue ultimately unsuccessful legal action.

 Teams

 The following teams have changed division since the 2018–19 season.